-The governing body will ensure that an annual review is undertaken of the approach to online safety, supported by an annual risk assessment that considers and reflects the risks pupils face online.
+The governing body will ensure that an annual review is undertaken of the college's approach to online safety, supported by an annual risk assessment that considers and reflects the risks students face online.

-College staff can access resources, information and support as set out in Annex D of KCSiE.
+College staff can access resources, information and support as set out in Annex D of KCSiE 2021.